bmd-studio/stm32-for-vscode/README.md

 ## Configuring CubeMX
 This extension assumes the project is initialized with CubeMX and the option to create a Makefile project under "Project Manager -> Project -> Toolchain/IDE".

-Also, please leave the default on Copy all used libraries into the project folder.
+Also, please leave the default on "Copy all used libraries into the project folder" when creating the new project.

 ## How to Use
 Click on the ST icon and select the command you want to run.
-Once this is done for the first time you can also use the shortcut cmd/ctrl+shift+b to start building.
+Once this is done for the first time, you can also use the shortcut `Cmd/Ctrl+Shift+B` to start building.

 ## Features
 - Creating a makefile and building and STM32 project.